alexjbuck/NAVAIR-COI-Presentation/presentation.md

 Data collection process used on **14** operational MH-60R deployments and numerous HARP classes.

-Replaced snowballs on ships with several 10TB hard drives.
+Replaced Snowballs on ships with several 10TB hard drives.

 Testing initial algorithm later this year on P-8A.